 All monies received by the Corporation are deposited in a demand deposit account.

+Investments with an original maturity of three months or less at the time of purchase are presented of the financial statements as cash equivalents.
 The Corporation had no investments during the year or at the end of the year.